bdbais/ConVista-CPI-Helper-Chrome-Extension/README.md

 - Directly go to logs and attachements of specific message
 - Popup with error-message when hovering message in sidebar
 - Popup with deployment info

+### General CPI Improvements
+- Useful links in browser-bar-popup
 - Last visited iflows in browser-bar-popup
-- Useful links in browser-bar-popup

 ## Changelog
 ### 0.5.3